-Years ago when I was a magistrate (for exactly one year), first in the Port of Spain and later in the San Fernando Magistrates’ Courts, the most difficult aspect of the job was sitting in the juvenile courts, to which I was assigned in both districts.
+Years ago, when I was a magistrate (for exactly one year), first in the Port of Spain and later in the San Fernando Magistrates’ Courts, the most difficult aspect of the job was sitting in the juvenile courts to which I was assigned in both districts.

-In T&T for one reason or another fathers appear not to be around when their child is in trouble—unless the child is of middle class parents.
+In T&T for one reason or another fathers appear not to be around when their child is in trouble—unless the child has middle class parents.
 This is a simple fact, whatever the reason.
-It is possible that the Single Fathers Association may blame this partially on the courts, contending that in awarding custody or access they tend to ignore the rights of single fathers.
+It is possible that the Single Fathers Association may blame this partially on the courts, contending that in awarding custody or access, they tend to ignore the rights of single fathers.
 That may be true but the fact also remains that very rarely do single fathers seek custody of their children.
 Further to that, in many instances mothers have a hard time even collecting the monthly maintenance for the child from their former partners.
 Some men who have spawned children appear to believe that once the sexual relationship is over they have no further contribution to make in respect of their child/children.

-This was clearly the case in one instance of a woman who appeared before me to have five children (all under the age of ten) committed to an orphanage because she could not look after them.
+This was clearly the case in one instance of a woman who appeared before me to have five children (all under the age of 10) committed to an orphanage because she could not look after them.
 She was 25 years old.
-I could not understand her irresponsibility in first of all having so many children when she had no visible means of support or secondly in casually, it seemed to me, seeking to place them in a cold institution.
-The children all appeared frightened and clung to each other.
+I could not understand her irresponsibility in first of all having so many children when she had no visible means of support and secondly in casually, it seemed to me, seeking to place them in a cold institution.
+The children all appeared both frightened and clung to each other.

 There was another matter involving two young girls, one seven years and another nine.
 The police had removed them from the mother because of a report by a social worker that they had been sexually abused.
 A subsequent medical report showed that both girls had been sexually active and one had contracted gonorrhoea.
 We sent for the man who was the reported last partner of the mother but it turned out that he was not the abuser, as the children testified.
 It was in fact the “stepfather” before him.